In-It-Together/c3_useState_Timer/README.md

 - **access** the state value by using the state value
 - **update** the state value by using the state updater function

+[Here's a great resource](https://reactjs.org/docs/hooks-reference.html#usestate) if you want the more technical explanation for useState.

 We've provided some sample code in the starter code demonstrating how you might use the useState hook to implement a really simple timer.
 Here it is below:

 ```javascript